KaNgwane

-KaNgwane ([kaˈŋɡwanɛ]) was a bantustan in South Africa, intended by the apartheid government to be a semi-independent homeland for the Swazi people.
+KaNgwane ([kaˈŋɡwanɛ]) was a Bantustan in South Africa, intended by the apartheid government to be a semi-independent homeland for the Swazi people.
 It was called the "Swazi Territorial Authority" from 1976 to 1977.
 In September 1977 it was renamed KaNgwane and received a legislative assembly.
 After a temporary suspension of its homeland status during 1982, the legislative assembly was restored in December 1982.
 KaNgwane was granted nominal self-rule in August 1984.
 Its capital was at Louieville.
 It was the least populous of the ten homelands, with an estimated 183,000 inhabitants.
 Unlike the other homelands in South Africa, KaNgwane did not adopt a distinctive flag of its own but flew the national flag of South Africa.

 An attempt to transfer parts of the homeland, along with parts of the Zulu homeland KwaZulu, to the neighbouring country of Swaziland in 1982 was never realized.
 This would have given land-locked Swaziland access to the sea.
 The deal was negotiated by the governments, but was met by popular opposition in the territory meant to be transferred.
 The homeland's territory had been claimed by King Sobhuza of Swaziland as part of the Swazi monarchs' traditional realm, and the South African government hoped to use the homeland as a buffer zone against guerrilla infiltration from Mozambique.
 South Africa responded to the failure of the transfer by temporarily suspending the autonomy of KaNgwane, then restoring it in December 1982 and granting it nominal self-rule in 1984.

 KaNgwane ceased to exist on 27 April 1994 when the Interim Constitution dissolved the homelands and created new provinces.
 Its territory became part of the province of Mpumalanga.

 History

-The Swazi Territorial Authority was established at Tonga in the Nkomazi Region on 23 April 1976 by the then Deputy Minister of Bantu Affairs, Development and Education, Dr F. Hartzenberg (who read the speech on behalf of the then Member of Parliament and Minister of Bantu Affairs, Mr M.C.
+The Swazi Territorial Authority was established at Tonga in the Nkomazi Region on 23 April 1976 by the then Deputy Minister of Bantu Affairs Development and Education, Dr F. Hartzenberg (who read the speech on behalf of the then Member of Parliament and Minister of Bantu Affairs, Mr M.C.
 Botha).

 It was established, Pretoria claimed, to cater for the interests of the Swazis within the borders of the Republic of South Africa.
-The first leader of the Swazi Territorial Authority administration was Chief Johannes Mkolishi Dlamini of the Embhuleni Royal Kraal in Badplaas.
+The first leader of the Swazi Territorial Authority administration was Prince Johannes Mkolishi Dlamini, the Chief of the Embhuleni Royal Kraal in Badplaas.
 The establishment of the Authority was preceded by disruptive events.
 In 1975, the forced removals of the people from Kromkrans, Doringkop and elsewhere, in the so-called black spots in white areas, to settlements like Kromdraai (Ekulindeni) started.
 In 1976, the majority of the people from Kromkrans were settled on the farm Eerstehoek.

 The plans for the establishment of the Swazi ‘homeland’ continued, and in October 1977, the Swazi Territorial Authority elected Enos John Mabuza to become the Chief Executive Councillor of the ‘homeland’.
 The ‘homeland’ from there was named KaNgwane (a name, it should be added, that the authorities in Swaziland did not have a problem with).